msgpack/msgpack-javascript/README.md

 ### ECMA-262

 * ES5 language features
-* ES2015 standard library, including:
+* ES2018 standard library, including:
   * Typed arrays (ES2015)
   * Async iterations (ES2018)
   * Features added in ES2015-ES2018

-We use [core-js](https://github.com/zloirock/core-js) as polyfills to run tests on IE11, which has ES5 language features.
+ES2018 standard library used in this library can be polyfilled.
+For example, [core-js](https://github.com/zloirock/core-js) is used as polyfills to run tests on IE11, which has only ES5 language features.

 ### NodeJS